-There is something magical about wearing your newborn in a ring sling, for the first time.
-Watching them sleep safely while getting to keep them close.
-Feeling their weight resting on you, snuggled up in the sling.
-Smelling that amazing baby smell.
+There is something magical about wearing your newborn in a ring sling for the first time, watching them sleep while getting to keep them close.
+Feeling their weight resting on you, snuggled up.
+Smelling that fantastic baby smell.
 It's a piece of perfection.

-But when using a ring sling with a newborn we can sometimes run into challenges and frustrations.
-Am I using the ring sling correctly with my newborn?
+But when using a ring sling with a newborn, we can sometimes encounter challenges and frustrations.
+Am I using the baby carrier correctly with my newborn?
 Is my baby comfortable?
-We can often feel unsure using a ring sling with such a tiny babe -even as parents who have used ring slings for a long time- especially when we go from using a ring sling with a toddler to a little newborn.
+We often feel unsure about using a baby carrier with such a tiny babe -even as parents who have used them for a long time- especially when we go from using a ring sling with a toddler to a little newborn.
 But don't worry; we are here to help!
-We have several tips and tricks that will help you feel confident when using a ring sling with your newborn, and help ease some common frustrations.
+We have several tips and tricks to help you feel confident when using a sling with your newborn and help ease some common frustrations.
 Soon, you and your babe will be enjoying nothing but comfy and serene babywearing moments!

 Here are our top tips for how to use a ring sling with your newborn:

-Place baby in the ring sling when they are happy and content.
+Place baby in the carrier when they are happy and content.

-Once in the ring sling, ensure you can easily see baby's airway, at all times, that they are close enough for you to kiss their head, and that their spine and neck are both well supported.
+Once in the ring sling, ensure you can see the baby's airway at all times, that they are close enough for you to kiss their head, and that their spine and neck are well supported.

-For more tips, check out our ring sling tutorials on IGTV, here!
+For more tips, check out our baby carrier tutorials here!

-Which ring sling carry is best for newborns: legs in or legs out?
+Which ring sling carry is best for newborns: legs in or out?

-When using a ring sling with a newborn you can use two carries: tummy to tummy with legs in, (commonly known as a "newborn carry") and tummy to tummy with legs out (known as a "front carry," and is suitable for newborns, if legs in is not preferred, and can be used with children up to 35 pounds).
-There isn’t a "best carry" with a newborn in a ring sling, as it’s totally dependent on you and your babe!
-Some babies love to be worn in the ring sling with their legs in and some prefer legs out right away.
-Try both options and see which feels better for the both of you!
+When using a ring sling with a newborn, you can use two carries: tummy to tummy with legs in (commonly known as a "newborn carry") and tummy to tummy with legs out (known as a "front carry," and is suitable for newborns as well).
+There isn’t a "best carry" with a newborn in a ring sling, as it’s dependent on you and your babe!
+Some babies love to be carried in the ring sling with their legs in, and some prefer their legs out right away.
+Try both options and see which feels better for both of you!
 TIP: If your baby is placed in the ring sling with their legs in and you find they are trying to straighten their legs -or “stand up”- while in the fabric pocket of the ring sling, they likely will be more comfortable with the legs out carry.
 (Learn how to use your ring sling with a "legs out" carry with our tutorial here!)

 What is the weight requirement for a newborn?

 All of our ring slings are safety tested for use with infants and toddlers weighing 8 to 35 pounds.
-If you would like to use your ring sling before your baby is 8 pounds, seek advice from your healthcare provider!
+If you want to use your ring sling before your baby is 8 pounds, seek advice from your healthcare provider!